2020PB/police-brutality/all-locations.md

 LAPD single out, tackle, and arrest an unarmed protester, then indiscriminately beat nearby protesters with batons and fire less lethals into the crowd.

-tags: tackle, arrest, beat, shoot, baton, projectile
+tags: tackle, arrest, beat, shoot, baton, projectile, protestor

 id: ca-losangeles-11